CURRICULUM

 Fine Motor Skills are the skills required to provide strength and control for the muscles in our hands.

-We have provided a wide range of fun activities to help children to further refine these skills.
+We provide a wide range of fun activities to help children to further refine these skills.

-As they practice Fine Motor Skills, children are learning to squeeze, rip, pinch and manipulate various materials and will eventually use these skills to become more adept at life skills such as dressing, undressing, eating with utensils, and using tools such as crayons, paintbrushes, scissors, and pencils.
+As they practice Fine Motor Skills, children are learning to squeeze, rip, pinch, and manipulate various materials.
+Eventually, they will use these skills to become more adept at life skills such as dressing, undressing, eating with utensils, and using tools such as crayons, paintbrushes, scissors, and pencils.

 Gross Motor Skills